DavidGoldwasser/OpenStudio-programmatic-modeling/README.md

 ## Instructions

-* Install Repo 2.0 based on instructions in the run tests section of the [OpenStudio Measure Training documentation](http://nrel.github.io/OpenStudio-user-documentation/measures/measure_writing_guide/#running-the-measure-tests) .
+* Install Ruby 2.0 based on instructions in the run tests section of the [OpenStudio Measure Training documentation](http://nrel.github.io/OpenStudio-user-documentation/measures/measure_writing_guide/#running-the-measure-tests) .
 * Also make site folder in ruby has path to OpenStudio (For now this is needed to run measures locally)

 * Clone this repository to your computer.